-“What should I do if I damage something in the property I’m renting and/or if something in the property falls into disrepair?” – Theo
+“What should I do if I damage something in my rental property, or if something falls into disrepair?”

-“If you damage something in the property, the best course of action is to “make good” and return it to its original condition and ensure this is done in a timely manner,” Michelle said.
+“If you damage something in your rental, the best course of action is to ‘make good,’ and return it to its original condition.
+Try to make sure this is done promptly,” she said.

-“If it is not addressed quickly, the Agent may issue a breach notice and this is recorded as part of your rental reference/history.”
+“If an issue isn’t addressed quickly, your agent may issue you with a breach notice, and this could be recorded as part of your rental history.”

-Accidents happen and if they are addressed quickly, it doesn’t become an issue – or even noticed.
+“However, it’s important to remember that accidents do happen from time to time, and if addressed quickly, it shouldn’t become an issue – or even noticed.”